 Seatposts are generally constructed from aluminium or carbon.
-A lot of road bikes come specced with aluminium options, until you reach around the £2,000 price point – though of course there are exceptions either side.
+A lot of road bikes come spec'd with aluminium options until you reach around the £2,000 or US$2,500 price point, though of course there are exceptions either side.

 As is consistently the case, aluminium is perfectly adequate and will do the job.
 Carbon seatposts, however, offer greater dampening from road vibrations and are lighter.

-When it comes to cancelling vibrations, there are several steps brands take to aid this in frame construction: using thin seatstays, placing the seatpost clamp lower down so that more seatpost is exposed (allowing for more flex) and using a narrower seatpost also all contribute.
-A carbon seatpost is effectively an additional step; a cherry on top.
+When it comes to cancelling vibrations, there are several steps brands take to aid this in frame construction: using thin seatstays; placing the seatpost clamp lower down so that more seatpost is exposed (allowing for more flex); and using a narrower seatpost A carbon seatpost is effectively an additional step; a cherry on top.

 If you don't feel your bike needs to be any more comfortable, and you're not fussed about 100g, then aluminium seems like a smart choice.
 If you want to drop the weight or add some cushion, look to spend more.

-If you use a carbon seatpost, make sure to fit it using a thin layer of carbon paste, this stops it slipping.
-Pay attention to the quoted torque at which you should tighten the bolt – overdoing it can cause it to snap.
+If you use a carbon seatpost, make sure to fit it using a thin layer of carbon paste as this stops it slipping.
+Pay attention to the quoted torque at which you should tighten the bolt - overdoing it can cause it to snap.

 Diameter and length

 Though some brands like to play exception to the rule, the majority of bikes are designed to fit a seatpost of either 31.6mm or 27.2mm.

 Skinnier seatposts are in vogue at the moment for the same reason skinny seatstays are popular: the theory is that they offer greater flex and therefore comfort.